Why Major in English?

 What Our Students are Saying

-Don't just take our word for it–read what our students have to say about their experiences in the English programs.
+Don't just take our word for it–read what our students have to say about their experiences in our programs.

 What Everyone Else is Saying

 • Creativity & Adaptability.
 Learning how to approach diverse texts and communication practices helps you learn how to approach the world.
 As an English major, you'll have opportunity to deepen your own ideas through written and creative projects.
-A creative professional excels at problem solving and can, thus, adapt to an ever-evolving world.
+A creative professional excels at problem solving and can, thus, successfully (and consistently) adapt to this ever-evolving society.

 • Empathy.
 Empathy is the ability to understand another's perspective and motives.
 This "soft-skill" is one of the most sought-after within the job market because an empathetic professional is one who can relate to others and make strong predictions.
 As an English major, reading and analyzing texts provides you ample opportunity to develop and strengthen your empathetic prowess.